 Equine Learning Center

-2017 Equine Learning Center Report2017 was a very successful year for the ELC.
-As in past years, our many volunteers stepped up and made our year great.
+2018 was once again a very successful year for the ELC.
+As in past years our many volunteers stepped up and made our year great.
 Without these volunteers the ELC could not do what it does.

-Our year started out Jan.
-7 – 14 at the 2017 Pennsylvania Farm Show.
-This year we had our two Appaloosas, Sara and Pete, working the chute for all to rub on.
-Along with Sara and Pete, we had a Percheron owned by Dave Rohrbach and a donkey owned by Avery Sneed that also took their turns in the chute.
-Again this year we had a Spotted Draft owned by Linda Bunning and minis owned by Prairie Fire Farm on display for all to enjoy.
-These equine and their owners, along with our volunteers, made this year’s Farm Show a great success.
-We have 3 volunteer shifts per day for the 8 days we are there with 5 volunteers per shift.
-As you can see, this is a lot of volunteer man hours.
+Our year started out at the 2018 PA Farm Show Jan.
+6th – 13th.
+We had our two Equine Ambassadors, Chic and Pete, working the chute for all to pet.
+This was Chic’s first Farm Show and she did great.
+Along with Chic and Pete we had a Donkey owned by Avery Sneed that took a turn in the chute.
+Once again, Linda Bunning joined us at the ELC Booth.
+She brought her Spotted Draft Mare and this time the mare had a month old filly at her side.
+This was a very big hit.
+We also had Mini’s owned by Prairie Fire Farm.
+These equine and their owners, along with our volunteers made this year’s Farm Show a great success.
+We have three volunteer shifts per day for the 8 days we are there with 5 volunteers per shift.
+As you can see this is a lot of volunteer man hours.

-Our next event was Ag-Progress Day’s Aug.
-15-17 on the outskirts of State College, PA.
-Ag-Days is always fun as it is the shortest and most relaxed of all our events.
-We had Sara and Mouse, two Appaloosa mares, working the chute.
-They are owned by Skip & Aleta Seifert.
+Our next event was Ag Progress Days outside of State College, PA, from Aug.
+14th to the 16th.
+Ag Days is always fun as it is the shortest and most relaxed of all our events.
+We had Gizmo, Appaloosa mare and Buck, a Buckskin Quarter Horse gelding working the chute.
+They are owned by Mike Kraft & Capri Stiles-Mikesell.

-Sept.
-8-17 was the 2017 York Fair.
+The 2018 York Fair took place Sept.
+7th-16th.
 This is the longest of all our events.
-This year we had Sara, an Appaloosa, and Chic, a Quarter Horse, taking turns in the chute.
+We had Mouse, an Appaloosa mare, and Chic, a Quarter Horse mare, taking turns in the chute.
 Both are owned by Skip & Aleta Seifert.
-Along with talking with the many visitors to our ELC Booth we also enjoy watching the members of 4-H & FFA show their livestock in the ring directly across the aisle from our booth.
+Along with talking to the many visitors at our ELC Booth we also enjoyed watching the members of 4-H & FFA show their livestock during the Fair.
+At this event we have two shifts per day with five volunteers per shift.

 Thank you to all that helped the ELC in any way this year.
-We truly appreciate your volunteer hours and cannot do what we do without you.
+We would not have an ELC without the many hours our loyal members volunteer.

 The Equine Learning Center (ELC) is the Pennsylvania Equine Council’s (PEC’s) educational program targeted at new and prospective horse owners.
 It provides handouts of science-based information about the care and costs associated with horse ownership.
 It also provides valuable facts concerning the unwanted horse problem so potential buyers